InterlaceProject/InterlaceBlockchain/fabric/README.md

 # Config Information

-In file $_config.sh$ bash variables need to be pre-defined.
+In file **_config.sh** bash variables need to be pre-defined.
 The fabric script relay on that configuration in order to run correctly.

 The following variable are available: